umarabid1/Admin-Scheduling-Tool/README.md

 - **Validation and Error Handling**: Ensure accurate data entry and dynamic updates.
 - **Centralized Management**: View and manage faculty, courses, and schedules from a single interface.

----

-## User Stories

-### Faculty Management
-**As an administrator,** I want to add faculty members to manage course assignments.
-- **Acceptance Criteria**:
-  - The system allows input of faculty names.
-  - Faculty names are displayed in a list.

-### Course Management
-**As an administrator,** I want to add course offerings to manage what is available for scheduling.
-- **Acceptance Criteria**:
-  - The system allows input of course names.
-  - Course names are displayed in a list.

-### Scheduling Automation
-**As an administrator,** I want to assign courses to faculty members to automate scheduling.
-- **Acceptance Criteria**:
-  - The system allows selection of faculty and courses.
-  - Assigned courses are displayed in a schedule list.

----

 ## Tasks